Gröbenzell

+Gröbenzell is one of the most densely populated municipalities in Germany and is the most populous municipality in the district of Fürstenfeldbruck without city status.
+There are no further municipal subdivisions.
+Gröbenzell was founded as a political municipality.
+In doing so, parts of municipalities from Munich, Puchheim, Olching, and Geiselbullach were merged into one location around the Gröbenzell train station.

 Geography

 Gröbenzell is located at the creek Gröbenbach at the margin of the Dachauer Moos, an area that once was predominantly marshy.
 Since the end of the 19th century, most of that land was dried up by Drainage.
 Nowadays most of the surrounding area is used as farmland.
 Also to the north and the south of Gröbenzell lie some small lakes, which are used as recreation areas by the residents of the area.

 To the south Gröbenzell seamlessly borders Puchheim, to the north-west lies Olching and to the east the Munich district Lochhausen is located.

 History

+In 1560 Duke Albrecht V founded the Gröbenhüterhaus, which acted as the sovereign customs office.
 The name Gröbenzell was first documented in 1725.
 It refers to a toll ("Zoll") station that was built next to the creek Gröbenbach to supervise the construction of a street between Lochhausen and Olching.
+The name Gröbenzell is derived from the local Gröbenbach.
 Thus the customs barrier and the creek can still be seen in the coat of arms.
 When the railway from Munich to Augsburg was built in 1840, peat cutters settled in the region.
 Gröbenzell predominantly remained a settlement for peat cutters until World War II.
 After the war, Gröbenzell grew fast since a lot of refugees moved to Munich and its suburbs.
 In 1952 the town Gröbenzell was officially founded by merging several districts of Munich, Puchheim, Olching and Geiselbullach to one community.
+Modern Gröbenzell really developed in the 1960s and 1970s with the EIWO settlement, which involved the building of approximately 250 townhomes.
+This and following settlements turned Gröbenzell into a suburb for Munich.